Filenaming Best Practices Include _____. Select All That Apply.

 • Document the Convention: Document the filenaming convention and share it with all team members.

-• Use Shared Folders: Use shared folders to ensure that everyone has access to the same files.
+• Use Shared Folders: Use shared folders to make sure everyone has access to the same files.

 • Communicate Changes: Communicate any changes to the filenaming convention to all team members.

-• Regular Audits: Conduct regular audits to ensure that everyone is adhering to the filenaming convention.
+• Regular Audits: Conduct regular audits to check that everyone is adhering to the filenaming convention.

 Tools and Resources for Filenaming